I’m back with another bun recipe! This will be my last for awhile, although I do love making them.

 For the icing

-- In a small bowl, mix the cream cheese, milk, salt, and vanilla until smooth.
+- In a small bowl, mix the cream cheese, butter, milk, salt, and vanilla until smooth.
 Add 1 cup of the powdered sugar and mix again until smooth.
 If the mixture is too thin, add more powdered sugar until the desired consistency is reached.
 Top each bun with a cut strawberry, if desired.